HomeSite Map

 Lennon described the song in 1980 by saying: "An effort in writing 'It Won't Be Long' - same ilk.
 C to A minor, C to A minor with me shouting."
 While it resembles this song musically, lyrically it was a re-write of his "With The Beatles" track "All I've Got To Do."

-While both John and Paul proclaim that it was fully written by Lennon, the evidence may suggest otherwise.
-This can be said because of the circumstances regarding the recording session for the song.
+While both John and Paul have claimed that "Any Time At All" was written completely by Lennon, the evidence may very well suggest otherwise.
+This can be suggested because of the circumstances regarding the recording session for the song.
 While in the studio, they recorded seven takes but were then convinced that it needed something more.
 They proceeded with recording other songs and, during a 90 minute break, came up with an instrumental section for the song.
 This section is highlighted by an intricate passage on piano which is played by Paul.
 This may very well indicate that McCartney had at least a slight hand in the composition.

 Recording History